rust-tw/book-tw/src/ch19-01-unsafe-rust.md

 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-10/src/main.rs}}
 ```

-<span class="caption">Listing 19-10: Reading from or writing to a mutable
+<span class="caption">範例 19-10: Reading from or writing to a mutable
 static variable is unsafe</span>

 As with regular variables, we specify mutability using the `mut` keyword.
 Any